 I love this recipe because it tastes decadent without being heavy on the sweetener.
 It is also an excellent source of potassium which is an important nutrient that can be difficult to obtain in adequate amounts when following a low FODMAP, SIBO diet.

 Potassium is an electrolyte that is important for our muscles, nerves, and cells.
 Signs of potassium deficiency include fatigue, muscle weakness, muscle cramps, elevated blood pressure, and kidney stones.
 Some of the best sources of potassium include avocado, leafy greens, nuts/seeds, cruciferous vegetables, banana, squash, and sweet potato.

 One of the other reasons I love this recipe is that it contains blueberries.
 Not only are they delicious, but they are a potent source of antioxidants.
-To learn more about antioxidants, check out this post I wrote for the juice company where I am interning.
 Research shows that blueberries can slow cognitive decline , improve endothelial function (which basically means less likelihood of developing cardiovascular disease), and increase natural killer cells (meaning they may protect against cancer).
 So go ahead and whip up your smoothie!

 - 1 frozen banana

 - 1 small handful raw baby spinach